 Elevation gain 60 m

-Trailheads: Hoodoos parking area or Tunnel Mountain Campground
+Trailheads: Hoodoos Viewpoint and Day Use Area or Tunnel Mountain Campground

 Typically ridden clockwise, this popular loop connects The Spine, Coastline, Teddy Bear’s Picnic and Don’s Bypass to make a winding and varied entry-level singletrack with minimal elevation gain.
 Take in the spectacular views of iconic Mount Rundle and Cascade Mountain as well as the Fairholme Range.
 Be aware that some sections have significant vertical exposure.
 If you are uncomfortable, be sure to walk your bike.
 Connector: The Toe and Hoodoos to Surprise Corner.